IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 File tags are very useful metadata for determining the underlying codepage of a file.
 However, z/OS does not make this metadata field mandatory. z/OS UNIX files can lack a tag, and such files are considered untagged.
 Complicating matters further is that by default, C LE `open()` and `creat()` functions generate untagged files even when the program is running in ASCII mode.
 Additional code is required to tag newly created files.

 So why are untagged files an issue?
-This creates a problem because the application can not determine the true encoding of untagged files.
+They're a problem because the application can not determine the true encoding of untagged files.
 This means that an EBCDIC-based program expecting text data will interpret the data one way and an ASCII-based program will interpret the data another way.
+Many applications address this by introducing an option or environment variable to toggle how untagged files are interpreted.

-To address this issue, in zoslib, we implemented an override for the C `open()` function that incorporates a heuristic (toggleable if needed by an environment variable), to determine the true encoding of untagged files.
-Additionally, since z/OS creates untagged files (and pipes) by default, and there is no toggle to control this behavior, we decided to override C `open()`, 'pipe()','creat()' to additionally tag all files/pipes to ASCII ISO8859-1 by default.
+To address this issue, in zoslib, we implemented an override for the C `open()` function that incorporates an **optimized heuristic** (toggleable if needed by an environment variable), that determines the true encoding of untagged files.
+Additionally, since z/OS creates untagged files (and pipes) by default, and there is no toggle to control this behavior, we decided to override C `open()`, 'pipe()', and 'creat()' to additionally tag all files/pipes to ASCII ISO8859-1 by default.
 This override can be adjusted via an environment variable (documented in the zoslib manpages).
 Currently, this feature only works for z/OS UNIX files but could potentially be extended to cover datasets as well.

-When zoslib is added to your project and the macro -DZOSLIB_OVERRIDE_CLIB=1 is set, all references to `open` are mapped to a new zoslib `__open_ascii` function (defined [here](https://github.com/ibmruntimes/zoslib/blob/3a2b4b06aa52095be6c805f921b101e9ff8c9a15/src/zos-io.cc#L808)).
+When zoslib is added to your project and the macro -DZOSLIB_OVERRIDE_CLIB=1 is set, all references to `open()`, 'pipe()', and 'creat()' are mapped to a new zoslib function.
+In the case of `open`, it's mapped to `__open_ascii` function (defined [here](https://github.com/ibmruntimes/zoslib/blob/3a2b4b06aa52095be6c805f921b101e9ff8c9a15/src/zos-io.cc#L808)).

 This enhancement has enabled zoslib applications to seamlessly work with both legacy untagged data and tagged data.
-For our Git to z/OS port, this support reduced the number of changes by close to 50%!
+For our Git to z/OS port, this entire support reduced the number of changes by close to 50%!

 ## Gap 2: Missing C Runtime APIs